rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Process incoming data in groups, based on time, rather than individually.

+   Increasing this value may result in better throughput results.
+Decreasing this value to its minimum, 0, means that there is no delay: the waitset wakes up as soon as you receive the event.
+In practice, a 0 value typically means that the receive thread processes samples individually, improving latency results (decreasing latency).

    Only used if the ``-useReadThread`` is specified on the subscriber side.